UniversalScientificTechnologies/xDOS_doc/AIRDOS/stratospheric_balloons.md

 layout: page
 title: "Stratospheric balloon campaigns"
 parent: "AIRDOS - Atmospheric Radiation sensors"
-permalink: /airdos/stratospheric_balloons/
+permalink: /airdos/balloons/
 nav_order: "99"
 ---

 # Stratospheric balloon campaigns with AIRDOS-class detectors

-AIRDOS detectors have been the primary scientific payload in a series of **FIK** stratospheric balloon flights operated jointly with the Nuclear Physics Institute of the Czech Academy of Sciences.
+AIRDOS detectors have been the primary scientific payload in a series of **FIK** stratospheric balloon flights operated jointly with the [Nuclear Physics Institute of the Czech Academy of Sciences](https://www.ujf.cas.cz/en) in Řež.
 The flights serve a dual purpose:

 1. **Atmospheric radiation mapping** — establishing the altitude dependence of secondary cosmic radiation up to ~30 km and the location of the [Regener–Pfotzer maximum](#regenerpfotzer-maximum).
 2. **Instrument qualification** — testing AIRDOS and other detector designs against the temperature, pressure, mechanical, and electromagnetic environment of a stratospheric flight before they are deployed on a longer mission (UAV, satellite).